mongodb/docs-realm/REVIEWING.md

 - Wording
 - Page structure
 - Snooty Autobuilder build errors and warnings
-- Altered or added Example App tests (if any have changed, CI should automatically run)
+- Altered or added example app tests (if any have changed, CI should automatically run)
 - Technical content from a "looks correct" perspective, since technical review should address deeper concerns